-For course structure information select the 'Course structure' tab, or download our Frequently Asked Questions PDF.
+Scroll down for course structure information, or download our Frequently Asked Questions PDF.

-Due to the course being a part time course only, Harper Adams are unable to accept International Students who will require a Tier 4 Visa.
+Due to the course being a part-time only, Harper Adams is unable to accept international students who will require a Tier 4 Visa.
 If you require more information on this please visit the UK Visas and Immigration website.

 The three year part-time course is eligible for a postgraduate loan.